daavoo/pyntcloud/docs/introduction.rst

     f = cloud.get_filter("BBOX", min_x=0.1, max_x=0.8)
     # ...

-Although most of the functionallity in the modules can be used without constructing a PyntCloud instance, the recommended workflow for the average user is the one showcased above.
+Although most of the functionality in the modules can be used without constructing a PyntCloud instance, the recommended workflow for the average user is the one showcased above.